12/03/2012

 An example of negative difference.
 I cannot tolerate most Lancôme moisturisers, which have a burning effect on my skin.
 However, my skin does not react or have a problem with moisturisers from L'Oreal, Neutrogena, Nivea, Dove, Sukin and other "cheapies".

-A fact - Chanel and Bourjois are part of the same brand and produced in the same facilities, but packaged and marketed differently.
+Fact - Chanel and Bourjois are part of the same brand and produced in the same facilities, but packaged and marketed differently.

-A fact - L'Oreal owns not just L'Oreal mainstream products, but also Lancôme, Yves Saint Laurent, Giorgio Armani, Biotherm, Cacharel, Diesel, Kiehl's, Stella McCartney, Garnier, Maybelline, Vichy, La Roche, Kerastase, Redken, among many other luxury, medium quality and natural-beauty brands.
+Fact - L'Oreal owns not just L'Oreal mainstream products, but also Lancôme, Yves Saint Laurent, Giorgio Armani, Biotherm, Cacharel, Diesel, Kiehl's, Stella McCartney, Garnier, Maybelline, Vichy, La Roche, Kerastase, Redken, among many other luxury, medium quality and natural-beauty brands.
 Sometimes they are the same thing packaged differently with different colouring, and scent.

 This being the case, if you find a medium-quality product from these holdings, there is a high probability that they have been produced in the same facilities, are good quality, and have similar qualities, minus the glamorous packaging and high price.